Carrot Cake done right—soft, spiced, frosted with rich cream cheese, and topped with candied pecans for that wow factor.

 Pour batter evenly into each pan, then check with a kitchen scale.
 Weigh the pans and adjust with a spoon for perfectly even layers.

-When Is Carrot Cake Done Baking?
+How To Know When Carrot Cake Is Done Baking

 - Visual: Cake slightly pulls from the pan edges, and the top looks caramelized.